Powered by the Apocalypse: Typical mechanical features in PbtA games

-Powered by the Apocalypse games are centered on resolving what characters do as Moves.
+Powered by the Apocalypse games are typically centered on resolving what characters do as "moves."
 Characters have access to a default selection of moves based on the expectations of the game setting.
-In the fantasy game Dungeon World, characters have access to a hack and slash move, as combat is central to the dungeoneering experience.
+For example, in the fantasy game Dungeon World, characters have access to a hack and slash move, as combat is central to the dungeoneering experience.
 Alternatively, Apocalypse World has a "seize by force" move, as the game assumes a setting where collecting scarce resources is part of the game-play experience.
-Apocalypse World, Dungeon World, and most other PbtA games are class-based.
-Character classes have access to a number of class-specific moves.

-Moves are resolved by rolling two six-sided dice and adding the relevant modifier, should modifiers be a mechanic in the game.
-Success levels fall on a scale of total success, partial success, or failure—referred to as a "miss" in the system.
+Moves are often resolved by rolling two six-sided dice (2d6) and adding any relevant modifiers.
+Success levels fall on a scale of total success, partial success, or miss.
+Partial success often means "success at a cost," where players must select an additional negative outcome as the price of success.
+Likewise, "miss" often means a negative outcome that moves the narrative forward, rather than "nothing happens."